Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ### Sample Application Files

-An ARM template must contain, at a minimum, the following files:
+An Azure Application or QuickStart sample must contain, at a minimum, the following files:

 | Artifact       | Azure Marketplace file         | Azure QuickStarts file |
 |:---------------------------------------- |:----------------------------------------------------- |:---------------------------------------- |